 She goes on to share some of how some of the most famous comic book characters were created by Jewish artists like Stan Lee, Jack Kirby, and Joe Simon.
 The comics that they created in the early days of comics books reflected their life experiences and how they saw the world as Jews.
 For example, Captain America/Steve Rogers got his start punching Hitler almost a year before America began fighting in World War II.

 The Marvel Cinematic Universe has previously come under fire for erasing the Jewish heritage of characters that have been used.
-One, in particular, is Wanda Maximoff aka Scarlet Witch (Elizabeth Olsen).
+One, in particular, is Wanda Maximoff, aka Scarlet Witch (Elizabeth Olsen).
 In Marvel Comics, Wanda is the daughter of a Holocaust survivor, Eric Lensher/Magneto.
-Not only is her Jewish heritage never mentioned, in Captain America: Civil War (2016) a cross necklace is seen in her room in Avengers Tower.
+Not only is her Jewish heritage never mentioned, but in Captain America: Civil War (2016), a cross necklace is seen in her room in Avengers Tower.